Decisions That Get People Killed

 A video (which shortly thereafter disappeared from YouTube) said that Hayward had initiated a policy where BP would no longer accept a “dry hole.”
 Every well BP drilled would produce oil.
 The video implied that this policy had a major impact (for the better) on BP’s profitability.

-Thus, the engineers (ashore and offshore) were completely in line with senior management expectations when they erred toward the side of completing the Macondo well and doing it as cheaply as possible.
+Thus, the engineers (ashore and offshore) were completely in line with senior management expectations when they erred toward completing the Macondo well and doing it as cheaply as possible.
 When one looks at the series of decisions made by BP’s engineers and company men, they accepted the risk to cut costs time after time.

 Eventually, these decisions (that were in line with management’s “no dry holes” and cost-cutting initiatives) led to 11 fatalities and one of the most expensive accidents ever (latest estimates are over $65 billion).